UST-MICO/grapheditor/docs/dynamic-templates.rst

 ----------------------

 A dynamic node template must implement the :js:class:`DynamicNodeTemplate` interface.
-To use a dynamic node template set the :js:attr:`Node.dynamicTemplate` attribute to the template id.
+To use a dynamic node template set the :js:attr:`Node.dynamicTemplate?` attribute to the template id.

 .. note:: Even for dynamic templates all :ref:`dynamic properties <static-templates:dynamic content>` of static templates are still applied.
     This is also the preferred way to benefit from :ref:`text wrapping <static-templates:text injection for node templates>` in dynamic templates.